birdandhike.com logo

 Golden Cholla often is a common component of vegetation communities on well-drained sandy, gravelly, and rocky soils on desert flats, bajadas, and moderate slopes into the lower mountains in the Upper Sonoran (Mojave Desert Scrub and Pinyon-Juniper Woodland) life zone.

-Golden Cholla and Silver Cholla are the same species, but I have chosen to treat them separately because they look different and they grow in different areas.
+Golden Cholla and Silver Cholla are the same species, but I have chosen to treat them separately because they look different and grow in different areas.
 The only differences is that in Golden Cholla, the spines are golden; while in Sliver Cholla, the spines are sliver.
 Around Las Vegas, Golden Chollas are common and easy to see along the Mormon Well and Gass Peak roads in the Desert National Wildlife Range.

 Family: Cactus (Cactaceae).